January 2019 application deadline: Dec. 28

 Believe it or not, the end to your struggles is just around the corner!

 After leaving the newspaper business (to become a mom to triplets), I spent the next couple of years studying how to make writing both easier and faster.
-After I more than doubled my own writing speed, people started asking me to coach them to improve their efficiency, too.
-And here’s what happened: Former reluctant-writers began telling me how much they suddenly enjoyed putting words on paper.
+After I more than doubled my own writing speed, people started asking me to coach them to improve their efficiency too.
+And here’s what happened: Formerly reluctant writers began telling me how much they suddenly enjoyed putting words on paper.
 People who had procrastinated on books or theses started to hit the 70,000-word mark with no problem.

 Encouraged by these results, I turned my approach into a program that allowed me to help more people.
 That’s what I’m sharing with you today.